acidutzu/scrapy/README.md

 ----connect to docker container tha runs MySQL:

-sudo docker -it mysql mysql -p
+sudo docker exec -it mysql mysql -p

 here are some mysql basic commands